Netanyahu rejects growing calls for a cease-fire as Israel battles Hamas outside main Gaza hospital

 Six patients died at Shifa after the generator shut down, including the two children, spokesmen with the Hamas-run Health Ministry said.

 The “unbearably desperate situation” at Shifa must stop now, the International Committee of the Red Cross director general, Robert Mardini, said on social media.
-U.N. humanitarian chief Martin Griffiths posted that “there can be no justification for acts of war in health care facilities, leaving them with no power, food or water.”
+U.N. humanitarian chief Martin Griffiths posted that “there can be no justification for acts of war in health care facilities."

-Elsewhere, the Palestinian Red Crescent said Israeli tanks were 20 meters (65 feet) from al-Quds hospital in Gaza City’s Tal al-Hawa neighborhood, causing “a state of extreme panic and fear” among the 14,000 displaced people sheltering there.
+Elsewhere, the Palestinian Red Crescent said Israeli tanks were 20 meters (65 feet) from al-Quds hospital in Gaza City, causing “a state of extreme panic and fear” among the 14,000 displaced people sheltering there.

 Israel’s military released footage which it said showed tanks operating in Gaza.
-The footage showed shattered buildings, some on fire, and rubbled streets empty of anyone but troops.
+The images showed shattered buildings, some on fire, and destroyed streets empty of anyone but troops.

 A 57-nation gathering of Muslim and Arab leaders in Saudi Arabia called in their communique for an end to the war in Gaza and the immediate delivery of humanitarian aid.
 They also called on the International Court of Justice, a U.N. organ, to open an investigation into Israel’s attacks, saying the war “cannot be called self-defense and cannot be justified under any means.”

-Netanyahu has said the responsibility for any harm to civilians lies with Hamas.
+Netanyahu has said the responsibility for any harm to civilians lies with Hamas, which denied it was preventing people in Gaza City from fleeing.

-A Hamas official denied that their fighters opened fire at residents trying to leave Gaza City or its hospitals.
-Speaking by phone, Ghazi Hamad called such assertions by Israel lies and said Hamas doesn’t have guards at hospital gates to prevent people from entering or leaving.

 The spokesman of the Hamas military wing said militants were ambushing Israeli troops and vowed that Israel will face a long battle.
 The Qassam Brigades spokesman, who goes by Abu Obaida, acknowledged in audio aired on Al-Jazeera that the fight is disproportionate “but it is terrifying the strongest force in the region.”